pedestal/pedestal/guides/documentation/service-routing.md

 the key _:url-for_.

-The request-specific URL generator function is also dynamically bound to a private var in the _io.pedestal.service.http.route_ namespace.
-The _io.pedestal.service.http.route/url-for_ function calls the dynamically bound function.
+The request-specific URL generator function is also dynamically bound to a private var in the _io.pedestal.http.route_ namespace.
+The _io.pedestal.http.route/url-for_ function calls the dynamically bound function.

-The _io.pedestal.service.http.route/url-for_ function can be called from any thread that is currently executing an interceptor.
+The _io.pedestal.http.route/url-for_ function can be called from any thread that is currently executing an interceptor.
 If you need to use a request-specific URL generator function elsewhere, extract _:url-for_ from the context or request map and propagate it as needed.